-The federal FMLA53 provides temporary family and medical leave to "eligible employees"54 under the following circumstances: (i) birth, adoption, or foster care placement of a child; (ii) to care for a spouse,55 child, or parent with a "serious health condition" or who is called to active military duty; or (iii) the employee's own "serious health condition."
+The federal FMLA47 provides temporary family and medical leave to "eligible employees"48 under the following circumstances: (i) birth, adoption, or foster care placement of a child; (ii) caring for a spouse49, child, or parent with a "serious health condition" or who is called to active military duty; or (iii) the employee's own "serious health condition."

-Under the statute, such employees are entitled to receive up to a total of 12 weeks of unpaid leave during any 12-month period for any of the above-mentioned circumstances.
+Eligible employees under the FMLA are entitled to up to a total of 12 weeks of unpaid leave during any 12-month period.
 Additionally, up to 26 weeks of leave is permitted to care for a spouse, child or parent who suffers a serious illness or injury in the course of military service.

-The FMLA also requires that the employee's medical benefits be continued during the period of leave, but does not require paid leave; the employer's policies regarding paid time off and disability pay apply.
-Upon returning to work, the employee must be restored to the same or equivalent position, with the same pay and benefits as the employee had before the leave was taken.56 The FMLA does not apply to employers with fewer than 50 employees, but state and municipal laws may apply to smaller employers or provide greater leave benefits, including paid sick leave and parental leave in some jurisdictions.
+The FMLA also requires that the employee's medical benefits be continued during the period of leave.
+However, the FMLA does not require that the leave be paid.
+Instead, the employer's policies regarding paid time off and disability pay apply.
+Upon returning to work, the employee must be restored to the same or equivalent position, with the same pay and benefits as the employee had before the leave was taken.
+50 The FMLA does not apply to employers with fewer than 50 employees, but state and municipal laws may apply to smaller employers or provide greater leave benefits, including paid sick leave and parental leave in some jurisdictions.

 An employee is not required to specifically request leave under the FMLA.
-Instead, the statute explicitly places the burden on employers to inform employees that certain types of requests may qualify as FMLA leave.
-Also, employers are required to make, keep, and preserve records pertaining to compliance with the act.
+Instead, the statute places the burden on employers to inform employees that certain types of requests may qualify as FMLA leave.
+Also, employers are required to make, keep, and preserve records certifying their compliance with the FMLA.
 Failure to educate employees of their rights or to keep accurate records regarding requests may constitute a violation of the law and subject an employer to civil penalties.